Aliases for LRTOMT Gene

 GeneCards Summary for LRTOMT Gene

 LRTOMT (Leucine Rich Transmembrane And O-Methyltransferase Domain Containing) is a Protein Coding gene.
-Diseases associated with LRTOMT include dfnb63 nonsyndromic hearing loss and deafness and deafness, autosomal recessive 63.
-Among its related pathways are noradrenaline and adrenaline degradation.
-GO annotations related to this gene include O-methyltransferase activity and catechol O-methyltransferase activity.
-An important paralog of this gene is COMT.
+Diseases associated with LRTOMT include Deafness, Autosomal Recessive 63 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
+Among its related pathways are Circadian entrainment and Steroid hormone biosynthesis.
+Gene Ontology (GO) annotations related to this gene include O-methyltransferase activity and catechol O-methyltransferase activity.
+An important paralog of this gene is ENSG00000284844.

 UniProtKB/Swiss-Prot Summary for LRTOMT Gene